 Beeswax — made from the caps of bee honeycombs — is the oldest known material used for candles.
 And one of the cleanest.

-As an added bonus, beeswax candles actually act as natural air purifiers since they release negative ions, which attach to positive ions (like dust and pollen) to help clear the air in a room.
+As a bonus, beeswax candles act as natural air purifiers since they release negative ions, which attach to positive ions (like dust and pollen) to help clear the indoor air quality in a room.

-However, beeswax has its own subtle aroma and doesn’t mix well with other fragrances.
-So, choose this one when you want to enjoy their own natural honey scent, rather than crossing lines with a floral or woodsy vibe.
+However, pure beeswax has its own subtle aroma and doesn’t mix well with other fragrances.
+So, choose this one when you want to enjoy its natural honey scent rather than crossing lines with a floral or woodsy vibe.

 Coconut wax candles

-Derived from coconut oil, this vegetable wax also makes for some of the most eco-friendly candles.
+This vegetable wax is derived from coconut oil and makes for some of the most eco-friendly candles.

-However, coconut wax is more expensive than the other options, so you are likely to find it only in the armoire of high-end brands or small batch, artisanal candle makers.
+However, coconut wax is more expensive than the other options, so you will likely find it only in the armoire of high-end brands or small-batch, artisanal candle makers.

-PS: It does burn slower than other waxes for a longer lasting candle, making it price effective when you consider cost-per-use!
+PS: It burns slower than other waxes for a longer-lasting candle, making it price-effective when considering cost-per-use!

-Since there’s so much more effort (and cost!) that goes into making a natural wax candle, they are usually listed as “100% coconut wax” or “100% beeswax” or “100% soy wax” up-front.
-Or you can check the manufacturer’s website to make sure that you are getting a clean candle.
+Since there’s so much more effort (and cost!) that goes into making a natural wax candle, they are usually listed as “100% coconut wax,” “100% beeswax,” or “100% soy wax” up-front.
+Or you can check the manufacturer’s website to ensure you get a clean candle.

 Wax blends

-Unless stated otherwise, a “wax blend” is usually soy wax, coconut wax or beeswax that’s combined with paraffin wax to make them more economical or increase the scent throw.
+Unless stated otherwise, a “wax blend” is usually soy wax, coconut wax, or beeswax combined with paraffin wax to make them more economical or increase the scent throw.

 How would you know the difference?
-Look for candles specifically labelled as “coconut and soya wax” or “soya wax and beeswax”… and other such combinations.
+Look for candles labeled “coconut and soya wax” or “soya wax and beeswax”… and other such combinations.
 Else, there is a strong chance of having paraffin wax in the mix.

 Is there a non-toxic candle wick?

-Candle wicks have become less contentious since the Consumer Product Safety Commission (CPSC) banned the manufacture and sale of wicks with lead cores in the USA.
+Candle wicks have become less contentious since the Consumer Product Safety Commission (CPSC) banned manufacturing and selling wicks with lead cores in the USA.

 This came after a 30-year debate on clean candles, which concluded that these seemingly innocuous components could emit relatively large amounts of lead into the air when burnt — leading to indoor air pollution and lead poisoning.